premkhumar/FirstProject/README.md

 -	IT credits from ASIAN DEVELOPMENT in 07 counts received during the period 26/11/2023 to 18/08/2024

--	Self cash deposit credit received in 01 count on 25/02/2024

 -	IBFT debits towards GOMA DEVI SILWAL SHARMA made in 06 counts during the period 24/12/2023 to 04/08/2024 with Narrations as “GHARKHARCHA, VISA,DEPOSIT, ” where GOMA DEVI SILWAL SHARMA is client’s spouse

--	RTGS debit towards JAGATMANI GAUTAM made in 01 count on 05/03/2024
+-	RTGS debit towards JAGATMANI GAUTAM made in 01 count on 05/03/2024, Even though adequate relationship of the counter party is not known the purpose can be incurred for personal purposes such as lending of funds to friend and no repeated debits noted towards specific counterparty and which is appeared to be personal.

--	IBFT debit towards PREETY JEWELLERS made in 01 count on 26/02/2024 with Narration as “SAPAT”
+-	IBFT debit towards PREETY JEWELLERS made in 01 count on 26/02/2024 with Narration as “SAPAT” Even though adequate relationship of the counter party is not known the purpose can be incurred for personal purposes such as lending of funds based on the narration as SAPATI translates to loan and no repeated debits noted towards specific counterparty hence considered as one off instance

+-